How do we make Kashmiri paper mache:

 Kashmiri people make some brilliant and breath taking crafts.
 These include products of home decor, kitchen decor, festive decorations, wedding accessories and centerpieces and a lot more.

-The best thing about this art is that the craftsmen convert the wasted industrial paper and pulp and convert the same into articles.
+The best thing about this art is that the craftsmen choose the wasted industrial paper and pulp and convert the same into beautiful articles.
 This way we clean the environment by getting rid of wastes and recycle the same into everlasting arts and crafts.

 There are many types of Paper mache artwork known as naqashi types.